bendalab/plottools/docs/spines.md

 The length of the spine can span
 - the full length of the axis as set by the axis's limits ('full'),
-- the extend of the data or the closest tick locations ('data'),
+- the extend of the data ('data'),
 - the range between the minimum and maximum tick location ('ticks').

 ![bounds](figures/spines-bounds.png)